-In many cases, doctors and nurses are able to prevent oxygen deprivation through a combination of alertness and correctly-applied procedures.
+In many cases, doctors and nurses can prevent oxygen deprivation through a combination of alertness and correctly-applied procedures.
 However, when hospitals fail to remain vigilant, babies pay the price with their very first minutes—affecting their quality of life permanently.
 If your child suffered from oxygen deprivation at birth, it’s time to hold someone accountable.

 It’s time to call Fieger Law.